 If you do not use a web site or course management system, you may also distribute a one-time photocopy of the reading to the class.

 Linking in Course Sites

 I've got a new reading for my students in my hybrid course.
-How do I get copies of articles from databases, journals, and faxes from interlibrary loan into my Blackboard or e-reserves course sites?
+How do I get copies of articles from databases and journals into my Blackboard or e-reserves course sites?

 When making material available for a class, it is best, whenever possible, to avoid creating new copies.
 Making additional copies of a work (be it in print or electronic) may violate Fair Use because of the potential effect on the market value of the original.
 You can still properly get the content into your Blackboard and e-reserves sites.

 If the work is available in an electronic library database or freely available on the web use this protocol:

 Always link to the information provider's home page.
 This gives the provider proper attribution as well as credit in terms of advertising revenue.
 More specifically, do not frame (i.e. bring a portion of a document into a new window on your site) and do not deep link (i.e. link to URL that jumps over the provider's homepage directly to the document itself).